Responsible Disclosure Policy

 Scope

-This Disclosure Policy applies only to vulnerabilities in Bookwhen products and services under the following conditions:
+This Disclosure Policy covers the Bookwhen products and services we operate ourselves:

 - “In scope” vulnerabilities must be original, previously unreported, and not already discovered by internal procedures.